Dynamite Duumvirate Tag Team Title Tournament (2011): Quarterfinals

 The DDT4 began with a match between the team of Brandon Gatson and Willie Mack and The Young Bucks (Matt Jackson and Nick Jackson).
-Nick knocked Gatson off the top rope with a superkick, and then Young Bucks delivered a Early On-set Alzheimers to Mack for the win.
+Nick knocked Gatson off the top rope with a superkick, and then Young Bucks delivered an Early On-set Alzheimers to Mack for the win.

 Next, The American Wolves (Davey Richards and Eddie Edwards) took on The RockNES Monsters (Johnny Goodtime and Johnny Yuma).
 American Wolves delivered a Force of Nature to Goodtime, and Edwards applied an Achilles lock on Goodtime to make him submit for the win.

 Next, Kings of Wrestling (Chris Hero and Claudio Castagnoli) took on The Cutler Brothers (Brandon Cutler and Dustin Cutler).
 After performing a Helicopter Crash (giant swing by Castagnoli and a running dropkick by Hero combination) on Dustin, Kings of Wrestling delivered two bicycle kicks to Dustin for the win.

 It was followed by the final match in the quarterfinal, in which The Briscoe Brothers (Jay Briscoe and Mark Briscoe) took on The Nightmare Violence Connection (Akira Tozawa and Kevin Steen).
 NVC delivered an electric chair and springboard shining wizard combination to Jay for the win.